Our travels through Buddhist hinterland-Deoghar-Bihar-Uttar Pradesh-Nepal-Uttar Pradesh

 Day 2-September 29, 2025

 We visited the Baba Baijnath temple [1] at about 9 am.
 It was crowded as we lined up.
 Along the procession were chants of Baba, loud and clear.
 Hot and humid weather added further to our agonies.
 After an hr, we quit this general queue and decided to take a fast moving queue paying Rs 300/-each.
 Unfortunately, after some time, our queue merged with the general one, slowing our movement towards sanctum sanctorium (garbh grih).
-As many devotees were quite distressed after having been in queue for long time, we struggled a bit to finally have a glimpse of Shivlinga in black stone, revered by devotees with water, bel-leaves and other offerings that lord Shiva is said to like.
-We just took a glimpse of Shiva and came out of garb-grih, drenched in sweat.
+As many devotees were quite distressed after having been in queue for long time, all struggled a lot to finally have a glimpse of Shivlinga in black stone, and to revere with water, bel-leaves and other offerings that lord Shiva is said to like.
+We just took a glimpse of Shiva and poured water and threw flowers on it, and came out of garbh-grih drenched in sweat.
 Later, we visited Parvati temple which is just nearby.
-Besides, devotees, there are many others, hawkers, shop keepers, pandits and go-in between and finally beggers.
+Besides devotees, there were many others, hawkers, shop keepers, pandits and go-in between, and finally beggers.
 If due care is not taken by the authorities, this place could be close to dreadful stampede.
-This visit left me with the feeling that the Government intervention is needed to streamline the flow of devotees, make the temple surroundings more spacious and provide religious tourism an uplift in terms of infrastructure.
+This visit left me with the feeling that the Government intervention is needed to streamline the flow of devotees, make the temple surroundings more spacious and provide this religious place an uplift in terms of infrastructure.
 We took about two and half hr to pay our obeisance to Baba Baijnath and have had a satisfaction of fulfilling our wish.

 We left Deoghar at about 3.10 pm by Vande Bharat train and reached Gaya at about 7 pm.
 We checked in Hotel for night stay.